alibaba/GraphScope/README.md

 Here, the `g` is loaded in parallel via vineyard and stored in vineyard instances in the cluster managed by the session.

 Next, we can conduct graph queries with Gremlin, invoke various graph algorithms, or run graph-based neural network tasks like we did in the standalone mode.
-We do not repeat code here, but a `.ipynb` processing the classification task on citation network is available .
+We do not repeat code here, but a `.ipynb` processing the classification task on k8s is available on the [Playground](https://try.graphscope.app/).

 ### Closing the session